 The Spa’s award winning treatments are relatively competitively priced compared to other Spa hotels and are generally considered to be of a high quality.
 The Spa overlooks the beautiful Hotel Garden and is constantly kept at a comfortable temperature so is the perfect escape if the weather outside is a little chilly.

 Be aware that the Spa has a strict limit to the number of guest allowed in during the day and during peak season and winter weekends the Spa can book up quickly so we recommend booking in advance if you know you wish to try the facilities,.

 Treatments can sometimes be expensive, but that doesn’t mean you can’t enjoy what the spa has to offer!
-For £15 you can enjoy a tranquil 3 hour session in the spa’s relaxation rooms and pool.
+You can enjoy a tranquil 3 hour session in the spa’s relaxation rooms and pool.
 These are all included in the price, and you will also be provided with robes and a locker by the spa.